josecastillolema/baseline-operator/README.md

 stress-ng: info:  [1] dispatching hogs: 2 cpu, 1 vm, 1 timer
 ```

+Some updates (like the above) that get translated into a new command cause the DaemonSet to be recreated.

 Check for the CRD events:
 ```
 $ kubectl describe baseline baseline-sample